View Janet Kunze's Obituary on AtlanticNewsTelegraph.com and share memories

 Janet (Jobe) Kunze, 73, of Lewis, died Sunday, Nov.
 3, 2019, at Bergan Mercy Hospital in Omaha, Neb.

+Janet is survived by her granddaughter, Kiena Crees of Marysville, Ohio; great-grandchildren, Kadence and Alek Crees; brother, Bob (Emily) Jobe of Lewis; sister-in-law, Rosalie Jobe of Atlantic; nieces and nephews, Christie Jobe, Deanne (Larry) Knudsen, Paul (Maureen) Jobe, Pam Blackman, Lee (Vicki) Jobe, Peggy (Rick) McClain, Paula (Rachel) Hensel and Kevin (Laurie) Jobe; and other nieces, nephews and cousins.

+She is preceded in death by her parents, John "Jack" and Virgil Jobe; son, Mikel Crees; husbands, Larry Hutchinson and Gary "Doc" Kunze; and her brothers, Jack and Richard Jobe.

 A Celebration of Life Memorial Service will be held at 11 a.m., Thursday, Nov.
-7 at the United Congregational Methodist Church in Lewis.
+7 at the United Congregational Methodist Church in Lewis with Pastor Jerry Neal officiating.
 The family will greet friends on Thursday morning from 10 a.m. until the time of the service at the United Congregational Methodist Church.
 A private family burial will be held in the Oakwood Cemetery in Lewis.

+Memorials may be directed to the Lewis United Congregational Methodist Church or the Lewis Heritage Center.

 Roland Funeral Service is caring for Janet's family and her arrangements.
 Condolences may be left at www.rolandfuneralservice.com.